lee2sman/dotfiles/README.md

 - ```wolfeyes``` - plays random 'radio' station of Wolf Eyes tracks
 - ```z [directory]``` - this *essential* function is actually installed through [fisher](https://github.com/jorgebucaran/fisher).
 It lets you type ```z homework``` and it auto ```cd``` jumps you into the proper folder.

+## Config files
+The config files in this repo are inside config, but should be titled .config with the dot and located at ```~/.config```.
+I removed the prefix so that the folder would be visible no GitHub.

 ## Neovim
 Instead of vim's vimrc I have an init.vim file at ~/.config/nvim .
 I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager, which gets called in my init.vim file.
 I set neovim (nvim) as the $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.
 My init.vim is fully commented, so you can look at the details there.

 Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
 You can take a look at my init.vim file for this.

 I type in Dvorak on my computer and I've found Dvorak is fine for Vim without any need for remapping keys.
-Have used this setup for 5 years and have no complaints.
+Have used this setup for 5+ years and have no complaints.

 Plug-ins
 - [Goyo](https://github.com/junegunn/goyo.vim) - minimalist writing app. ```:Goyo``` to toggle it on/off.